Local Hazard Mitigation Plan

-- An assessment of the threat to Huntington Beach, which will describe how our community is vulnerable to future disasters.
-The plan will look at the threat to important buildings and infrastructure, such as police and fire stations, hospitals, roads, and utility lines.
-It will also look at the threat to community members, particularly vulnerable populations.
+- An assessment of the threat to Huntington Beach, which describes how our community is vulnerable to future disasters.
+The plan looks at the threat to important buildings and infrastructure, such as police and fire stations, hospitals, roads, and utility lines.
+It will looks at the threat to community members, particularly vulnerable populations.

-- A hazard mitigation strategy, which will lay out specific policy recommendations for Huntington Beach to carry out over the next five years.
+- A hazard mitigation strategy, which lays out specific policy recommendations for Huntington Beach to carry out over the next five years.
 These recommendations will help reduce the threat that our community faces from hazard events.

-- A section on maintaining the plan, which will help ensure that our LHMP is kept up-to-date.
-This will make it easier for us to continue to proactively protect ourselves, and will also keep the City eligible for additional funding.
+- A section on maintaining the plan, which helps ensure that our LHMP is kept up-to-date.
+This makes it easier for us to continue to proactively protect ourselves, and keeps the City eligible for additional funding.

 What hazards will our LHMP help protect against?

-The City plans to include the following natural hazards in our LHMP:
+The City plan includes the following natural hazards in our LHMP:

 - Coastal Hazards: Coastal Erosion, Sea Level Rise, and Tsunamis